Nearsoft/apprentice/Project/README.md

 Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.

+## Prerequisites
+It is strongly recommended that you first read [02 - Terminal](apprentice/tree/master/02%20-%20Terminal) to get your project up and running.

 ## Installation

 1. Download and install Install VirtualBox 5.2.X (https://www.virtualbox.org/wiki/Downloads)